 Anyone who ever had to assemble a piece of furniture bought from Ikea is intimately familiar with this type of screwdriver.

 Allen wrenches, also called hex wrenches, often come free with prefab furniture that you must assemble yourself.
 And while this hand tool is technically called a “wrench,” it functions more like a screwdriver.

 Unlike a traditional screwdriver with a steel rod with a tip attached to a handle, Allen wrenches have an L-shaped steel road with a hexagonal head.

 Allen wrenches are used to drive in screws with hexagon-shaped holes.
 They come in a broad range of sizes with 1/16 inch, 3/16 inch, and 5/16 inch being the most common.

-Allen drive cap screws have thick shanks that make them ideal for holding together prefab assemble-it-yourself furniture.
+Allen drive cap screws have thick shanks that are ideal for holding together prefab assemble-it-yourself furniture.
 Since Allen wrenches are typically included with this furniture, it’s not as essential in your toolbox as a flat head or Phillips head screwdriver.

 Hex screws are also commonly used on bicycles, cars, and electronics, making a good set of Allen wrenches a necessity for anyone who owns or works on these machines.

 Torx screwdrivers first appeared in the 60s as an alternative to hex screws and are characterized by the six rounded points that give the tip its characteristic star head screwdriver shape.